mdabros/SharpLearning/README.md

 - **SharpLearning.RandomForest** - Provides learning algorithms and models for RandomForest and ExtraTrees regression and classification.
 - **SharpLearning.GradientBoost** - Provides learning algorithms and models for GradientBoost regression and classification.
 - **SharpLearning.Neural** - Provides learning algorithms and models for neural net regression and classification.
 Layers available for fully connected and covolutional nets.
+- **SharpLearning.XGBoost** - Provides learning algorithms and models for regression and classification using the [XGBoost library](https://github.com/dmlc/xgboost).
+CPU and GPU learning supported.
+This pakcage is x64 only.
 - **SharpLearning.Ensemble** - Provides ensemble learning for regression and classification.
 Makes it possible to combine the other learners/models from SharpLearning.
 - **SharpLearning.Common.Interfaces** - Provides common interfaces for SharpLearning.